 - Get the product price from the supplier

-- Get the shipping charges from China freight forwarding company (like us)
+- Get the shipping charges from freight agent (if to door shipping, that will be enough)

-- Get the charges of Customs clearance, duty&tax, land transport to your warehouse
+- Get the charges of customs clearance, duty&tax, land transport from landing to your warehouse

 5. Find your supplier in China and place an order.